erika-dalmagro/task-manager/README.md

 # Task Manager

-A web application for managing task, built with Laravel and Vue.js (Inertia.js).
+A web application for managing tasks, built with Laravel and Vue.js

 ## Features